Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `ec2_keyname` an existing Key Pair in EC2 for the workers for deployment.
 More keys can be added automatically if you specify them in $HOME/cloud-automation/files/authorized_keys/ops_team.

 **NOTE:** If the following variables are not in the file, just add them along with their values.

+`ha_squid` Set to true if you have a high availability squid proxy (see above).
+Default is false.

 `peering_vpc_id` VPC id from where you are running gen3 commands, must be in the same region as where you are running gen3.